LunarG/VulkanSamples/vktrace/README.md

 number for each succesive run of the app.

 One can also set VKTRACE_LIB_IPADDR to a remote system IP address.
-Then the tracer inserted into an app will send the tarce packets to the remote system rather than local system.
+Then the tracer inserted into an app will send the trace packets to the remote system rather than local system.
 In this case, the remote system should be running the trace server.

 ###Running Vktrace tracer and launch app/game from tracer on Linux###
 The Vktrace tracer program launches the app/game you desire and then traces it.
 To launch app/game from Vktrace tracer one must use the "-p" option.
-Also the -l<number> option should be given for specifying the tracing library.
 ```
 cd <vktrace build dir>
 ./vktrace -p <path to app to launch>  <more options>